 - Administer a tetanus vaccination if necessary

-- Option to collect blood for selenium testing and offer help on any equine issue you may need help with
+- Option to collect blood for selenium testing and offer help on other issue they may have noticed during their initial clinical examination

 - Put in place a reminder for the next appointment

-We often sedate horses for equine dentals, why is this?
+We routinely sedate horses for equine dentals, however your horse my not have been sedated in the past for dentals so is it really necessary?
 Sedation allows a thorough examination to be performed every time, not just when the horse prefers.
 It is also recommended for the safety of the owner, vet and horse.
-Visualisation of many small intraoral structures is next to impossible in the un-sedated horse.
+Visualization of many small intraoral structures is next to impossible in the un-sedated horse.
 Normal practice in veterinary equine dentistry internationally dictates that these structures are evaluated.
-Sedation facilitates high quality of diagnosis, followed by correct treatment.
+Sedation facilitates high quality diagnosis, followed by correct treatment.

 Sedation is also used to reduce the stress and anxiety your horse might otherwise experience during the examination and treatment (whether hand- or power tools used).
 Many horses internalise stress, they may seem calm on the outside showing little signs of discomfort but on the inside, there is a lot going on.
 Not every horse likes going to the dentist!

 Power instruments can cause damage to the tooth in untrained hands.
-Our equine vet has had all required education and experience on how to safely and effectively use these power tools to ensure the wellbeing of the horse while acquiring optimal results.
+Our vets have had all required education and experience on how to safely and effectively use these power tools to ensure the wellbeing of the horse while acquiring optimal results.
 Used judiciously in well-trained hands, they are a time and effort saving tool that can accomplish more detailed work.

 Would you like to make an appointment for your horses’ dental care, give us a call.

 |Fig.1: This horse has sharp enamel ridges that have damaged the cheeks and the tongue (not visible on this picture).|